mustafahafidi/QC-to-LH/README.md

 #### Running LiquidHaskell locally to a proof

-Since, for now, Liquidhaskell is a build dependency of this package, you could use `runLiquidW` option to run liquidhaskell locally on a proof and see its result as a warning:
+You could use `runLiquidW` option to run liquidhaskell locally on a proof and see its result as a warning:

 ```haskell
 [lhp|ple|reflect|genProp|runLiquidW